Winter Process Art for Preschoolers – Sparkles and Snow

 We allowed out snowballs artwork to dry overnight and then returned to them the next preschool day.

-Already the preschoolers loved their art.
-The white and blue paint had swirled some creating a pretty marbling effect in the snowballs.
 But I wanted to encourage them to take it one step further.
 Sometimes even process art can happen in multiple steps, and the waiting and thinking and then coming back to the art is good for preschoolers.

-We added a bunch of liquid school glue (working that hand and finger strength in those small muscles) and then sprinkled our paintings with Sparkling Snow.
-The kind used in those pretty Miniature Winter Train Village Sets.
+We added a bunch of liquid school glue (working that hand and finger strength in those small muscles) and then sprinkled our paintings with sparkling snow.
+The kind used in those pretty miniature winter train village sets.
 It sparkles like glitter and is chunky like real snow.

 I did challenge some of my older preschoolers to squeeze the glue around the snowballs.
 This worked their hand eye coordination and control, but not all my preschoolers chose that approach, which is ok, too.